sjwilczynski/Studies/2017-2018/Winter/AI4Games/CodinGameContests/MeanMax/README.md

-Solution for the MeanMax contest
+Solution for the MeanMax contest (gold)